Glacier National Park (U.S.): Fire ecology

 Wildfires burned 13% of the park in 2003.

 Forest fires were viewed for many decades as a threat to protected areas such as forests and parks.
 As a better understanding of fire ecology developed after the 1960s, forest fires were understood to be a natural part of the ecosystem.
 The earlier policies of suppression resulted in the accumulation of dead and decaying trees and plants, which would normally have been reduced had fires been allowed to burn.
 Many species of plants and animals actually need wildfires to help replenish the soil with nutrients and to open up areas that allow grasses and smaller plants to thrive.

 Glacier National Park has a fire management plan which ensures that human-caused fires are generally suppressed.
 In the case of natural fires, the fire is monitored and suppression is dependent on the size and threat the fire may pose to human safety and structures.

-Increased population and the growth of suburban areas near parklands, has led to the development of what is known as Wildland Urban Interface Fire Management, in which the park cooperates with adjacent property owners in improving safety and fire awareness.
+Increased population and the growth of suburban areas near parklands, has led to the development of what is known as Wildland Urban Interface Fire Management, the park cooperates with adjacent property owners in improving safety and fire awareness.
 This approach is common to many other protected areas.
 As part of this program, houses and structures near the park are designed to be more fire resistant.
 Dead and fallen trees are removed from near places of human habitation, reducing the available fuel load and the risk of a catastrophic fire, and advance warning systems are developed to help alert property owners and visitors about forest fire potentials during a given period of the year.
 Glacier National Park has an average of 14 fires with 5000 acre burnt each year.
 In 2003, 136000 acre burned in the park after a five-year drought and a summer season of almost no precipitation.
 This was the most area transformed by fire since the creation of the park in 1910.